If you drive a car, you need car insurance — and not just because it’s the law in nearly every state.

 We’ve all heard the commercials, but it really is true: You may stand to save money by switching your car insurance to a different carrier, so it’s worth checking in at least once a year to make sure you’re happy with your coverage and its cost.

-Of course, it’s not just monthly costs that are worth checking in on.
+Of course, it’s not just monthly costs that are worth considering.
 You may decide you want more or less coverage over time or as your life situation changes, which is another good reason to check in from time to time.
 Additionally, if you do decide to switch carriers, make sure you’re purchasing a policy of equivalent coverage — otherwise, you’re not saving money on an equivalent product, you’re just buying something cheaper from elsewhere.

 Knowing how to buy car insurance might not be exciting, but car insurance is an important financial product that could relieve a financial burden in the case of an accident.
+As you start exploring your options, you’ll want to decide the type and amount of coverage you’ll need based on the age and value of your vehicle, your budget, and other coverage that you may have.

 Photo credit: iStock/LumiNola